Women's Timber Corps

 This picture shows Michael Russell MSP, Minister for the Environment, unveiling the Women's Timber Corps memorial at The Lodge Forest Visitor Centre, Aberfoyle on 10 October 2007.

-The commissioned piece was been funded through donations from Forestry Commission Scotland, the Scottish Forestry Trust and a contribution from the Royal Scottish Forestry Society.
+The commissioned piece was funded through donations from Forestry Commission Scotland, the Scottish Forestry Trust and a contribution from the Royal Scottish Forestry Society.
 Come and see the Lumberjill for yourself at The Lodge Forest Visitor Centre, just outside Aberfoyle.

 Watch this special tribute to the Lumberjills...